digipolisantwerp/webapi_aspnetcore/readme.md

   "Messages": [
     {
       "Key": "",
-      "Message": "Exception of type System.ArgumentNullException occured.
+      "Message": "Exception of type System.ArgumentNullException occurred.
 Check logs for more info."
     }
   ]
 }